Communist Party of China Sacks US-sanctioned senior Xinjiang official - ExBulletin

 Chen has been accused by the United States, United Kingdom and the European Union of widespread human rights violations against Uyghurs, but is being tipped for promotion, the Hong Kong-based South China Morning Post reported.

-Last year, the US government imposed sanctions on Chen and several other Chinese officials in charge of the Xinjiang Uyghur Autonomous Region, saying they were suspected of being responsible or complicit in the unjust detention or abuse of Uyghurs. , ethnic Kazakhs and members of other minority groups in Xinjiang.
+Last year, the US government imposed sanctions on Chen and several other Chinese officials in charge of the Xinjiang Uyghur Autonomous Region, saying they were suspected of being responsible or complicit in unjust detentions or abuse of Uyghurs. , ethnic Kazakhs and members of other minority groups in Xinjiang.

 The three Chinese officials banned by the United States were Chen Quanguo, CPC Party secretary of the Xinjiang Uyghur Autonomous Region, Zhu Hailun, then Party secretary of the Xinjiang Political and Legal Committee, and Wang Mingshan, Party secretary of the Xinjiang Uyghur Autonomous Region.
 Xinjiang Public Security.